University of Wisconsin-Madison ／ ウィスコンシン大学マディソン校

 Classes end: Mid-May

 Students will be contacted by UW Housing with instructions on how to apply for the residence halls.
+University housing cannot be guaranteed and the university is not able to offer housing to all exchange students anymore.
 Students are also allowed to make their own housing arrangements.